mahyar-servati/Machin-Learning-for-Cars-Price/README.md

 # Machin-Learning-for-Cars-Price
-Machin Learning for Cars Price using Selenium web scraping and Decision Tree method First, by using the Selenium library, the desired car data is extracted from the website Divar.ir (Iranian second-hand vehicles).
+Machin Learning for Cars Price using Selenium web scraping and Decision Tree method.

+First, by using the Selenium library, the desired car data is extracted from the website Divar.ir (Iranian second-hand vehicles).
 To change the car model, activate the input section and disable the default mode.
 It takes a while to scrape enough data.
 Then the data is cleaned using regex and organized into a data frame.
 Correlation of the data is displayed by linear regression using Seaborn library.